 Poverty gets under your skin.

-Families don’t make bad choices, they make the best choices they can: parents in poverty are less able to offer their children a healthy lifestyle.
+Parents in poverty are less able to offer their children a healthy lifestyle.

-A healthy lifestyle is more difficult to provide than an unhealthy one.
-This is because of barriers at every step of the process.
-We developed the “clock/capacity/cost” model to understand the consequence of each barrier and how families are limited in their choices with regards healthy lifestyle for their children.
-In short, the inability to offer a healthy lifestyle can be traced to “three C’s”: clock (time restraints); capacity (resource constraints); and cost (financial restraints), and consideration of the “requirements versus the reality” at each step of the process shows the intricate and deep-rooted effects of poverty.
-In Figure 9 we illustrate how this model can show difficulties for parents in providing a healthy meal for their children, if they are living in socio-economic deprivation.
+We developed the “clock/capacity/cost” model to understand how families are limited in their choices with regards to healthy lifestyle for their children.
+In short, the inability to offer a healthy lifestyle can be traced to “three C’s”: clock (time restraints); capacity (resource constraints); and cost (financial restraints), and consideration of the “requirements versus the reality” at each step shows the intricate and deep-rooted effects of poverty.
+In Figure 9 we illustrate how this model can demonstrate the challenges parents face in providing a healthy meal for children if they are living in socio-economic deprivation.

 Figure 9- Example of a “clock/capacity/cost analysis” of limitations of healthy living choices.
 This example relates to the process behind cooking a healthy meal.

-When developing interventions to address inequalities, co-producing a matrix like this with families can help identify the deep-rooted structural problems that need to be addressed – both with regards “pinch-points” in people’s lives, and wider societal issues.
+When developing interventions to address inequalities, co-producing a matrix like this with families can help identify the deep-rooted structural problems that need to be addressed.
 The key points for paediatricians demonstrated in such models are as follows:

 Development of interventions to address health inequality must be co-produced with families and communities.
-Clinicians, managers in health services, and people who make funding decisions, are so far removed from the realities of living in poverty that we cannot imagine the best way to address these real-world problems – we need insight from the people who are living through them.
+Clinicians, managers and people who make funding decisions are often removed from the realities of living in poverty , and cannot imagine the best way to address these real-world problems – insight from the people living through them is required.

-Any intervention to improve this situation cannot be superficial, or focus solely on educating parents.
-Educational resources are important but need to cover every aspect of the process – and they still will not address the structural problems.
+Iintervention(s) to address a symptom (e.g. obesity), cannot focus solely on educating parents.
+Educational resources are important but will not address the structural problems.

 When considering the affordability of healthy lifestyle choices, this model demonstrates that, for example, it is too simplistic to think about the price of food alone.
-With this comes the price at each step in the system.
-Even just considering the cost of food, we have to consider people in socioeconomic deprivation as a group who are disproportionately hit: families in the poorest decile would pay 70 pence from every remaining pound in their pocket just on feeding their children according to government guidelines 16.
-Healthy food is more expensive 17 and food has seasonal variations in cost (food is more expensive over the summer holidays, author’s unpublished analysis).

 The odds stack up against children: adverse exposures associated with poverty accumulate, with disproportionately bad effects:

-There are four concepts to consider around the cumulative effect of these problems:
+There are four concepts to consider around the cumulative effect of adverse exposures:

 Adverse exposures associated with poverty tend not to occur in isolation